Zyama pulled out his military ID, stuck it in the guard’s face and ordered to open the door.

-“No. You go outside when I tell you to go outside plus breakfast, lunch and dinner.
+“No. You go outside when I tell you to go outside.
 You sit here and wait.
-I need to organise you some uniform.”
+I need to organize you some uniform.”

-He left the dorm in confident, military stride making a loud noise every time he landed a foot on a wooden floor.
+He left the dorm in military stride booming every time he landed a foot on a wooden floor.

-I spent the next hour between my bed and a window, looking at men in khakis coming out and disappearing into different buildings on the other side of the square.
+I sat next to a window and looked at men in khakis coming in and out of buildings on the other side of the square.

-When Sergeant Beregovoy returned, I was lying on the floor, pillow under my head, eyes closed, counting Beregovoy’s steps between the doorway and my bed.
+When Sergeant Beregovoy returned, I was lying on the floor.
+Pillow under my head, eyes closed, counting sergeant’s steps between the doorway and my bed.